 Movement Lab – Strong Bones Circuit

-Movement Laboratory offers strength circuit classes for Osteoporosis and bone health, designed by physiotherapists and tailored to your body structure and performance goals.
+Movement Laboratory offers strength circuit classes designed to increase bone density and health, and reduce the risk of Osteoporosis and bone loss.
+Our Bone health exercise classes are led by exercise physiotherapists at our Sydney clinic – we provide programs tailored to your body structure and performance goals.

 Take Control of your Bone Health

 Bone health is not just about staying active; it’s about moving with purpose.
 As we age, hormonal changes, periods of inactivity, and the natural wear and tear of life can lead to a gradual decline in bone density.
-This process is often silent, becoming evident only after a fall or fracture.
+Bone loss often goes unnoticed and is only evident after a fall or fracture.

 If you are navigating perimenopause or menopause, living with osteoporosis or osteopenia, feel out of place in big commercial studios that push too hard and guide too little, or want more quality teaching in a smaller group, but not feel like you’re in a rehab class, then our Bone Health Strength Circuit are for you.